saishftw/tweetwise/README.md

 poetry run uvicorn main:app --reload
 ```

-The API will be available at `http://localhost:8000`
+The API will be available at `http://localhost:8080`

 ### Browser Extension Setup

-1. Navigate to the extension directory

-2. Load the extension in Chrome/Chromium:
+1. Load the extension in Chrome/Chromium:
    - Open Chrome/Chromium browser
    - Go to `chrome://extensions/`
    - Enable "Developer mode" in the top right
    - Click "Load unpacked"
+   - Navigate to the extension directory
    - Select the `browser_extension_client` folder in the directory

 ## Usage 📱

 1. Install the extension
 2. Navigate to Twitter/X.com
-3. Open any tweet thread
-4. Click the TweetWise extension icon to open the side panel
+3. Click the `TweetWise` extension icon to open the side panel
+4. Open any tweet thread
 5. Use commands:
    - `/summary` - Get thread summary
    - `/fact-check` - Verify claims